taylorjg/GenMonad/README.md

 ## C# / FsCheck 2.x

-The section shows the C# code that was has been updated to work with FsCheck 2.x.
+This section shows the C# code that was has been updated to work with FsCheck 2.x.

 ### Query expressions

+In FsCheck 2.x, the extension methods that allow the <code>Gen&lt;T&gt;</code> type to be used in C# Query Expressions were moved from `FsCheck.Fluent.GeneratorExtensions` to `FsCheck.GenExtensions`.

 ```C#
 using System;